Heidi K. Brown

 Trial and Appellate Advocacy

-Professor Brown joined Brooklyn Law School as Director of the Legal Writing Program in 2016.
+Professor Brown, who is on sabbatical during the 2021-2022 academic year, joined Brooklyn Law School as Director of the Legal Writing Program in 2016.
 A prolific scholar and author on the art and science of legal writing, she has published four books on predictive and persuasive legal writing and federal litigation, as well as numerous scholarly articles for law journals.
-In 2017, she published her fifth book, The Introverted Lawyer: A Seven-Step Journey Toward Authentically Empowered Advocacy.
-Most recently, she published her sixth book, Untangling Fear in Lawyering: A Four-Step Journey Toward Powerful Advocacy.
-Inspired by her own experience conquering the fear of public speaking during her litigation career, she is passionate about helping law students and lawyers “find their authentic lawyer voices” and overcome anxiety about Socratic legal discourse and performance-based lawyering tasks.
+In 2019, she published her sixth book, Untangling Fear in Lawyering: A Four-Step Journey Toward Powerful Advocacy (ABA Publishing, 2019), a follow-up to the acclaimed The Introverted Lawyer: A Seven-Step Journey Toward Authentically Empowered Advocacy (ABA Publishing, 2017).
+Inspired by her own experience conquering fear of public speaking during her litigation career, she is passionate about helping law students and lawyers “find their authentic lawyer voices” and overcome anxiety about Socratic legal discourse and performance-based lawyering tasks.

 Prior to joining the Law School, Brown served as Associate Professor of Law at New York Law School, where she taught in the school’s Legal Practice program.
 Before that, she was an Associate Professor of Legal Research and Writing at the Chapman University Dale E. Fowler School of Law in Orange, California.